Are you planning a Hawaii trip and are in search of the best places to visit in Kauai? Don’t worry… we have you covered!

 8. Princeville

-Don’t pass up the chance to explore a panoramic destination on the North Shore of Kauai called Princeville!
+Don’t miss the chance to explore a panoramic destination on the North Shore of Kauai called Princeville!

 If you want to fill up on local, flavorful foods, then consider the city’s diverse dining options (well, for Kauai, anyway), such as grab-and-go’s like Frederico’s FreshMex Cuisine to sweet treats like Lappert’s Hawaiʻi Ice Cream and Coffee.